lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ![Binning quality control in Anvi'o [@Eren2015] of various binning methods.
 The quality of bins was assessed as completeness (dark green) and redundancy (red) by scoring SCMGs.
 Bin quality was assessed for all bins of all metagenome assemblies (horizontal panels), comparing two automated binning methods (Metabat2 and Concoct) and the manual method described here (Manual; vertical panels).
 Numbers in the panels show the total number of bins created by a particular method for a particular assembly (black) and those bins passing QC criteria of completeness above 90% and redundancy below 10% (Dark green).
 Grey lines in the figure also indicate these thresholds.
 Similar statistics were generated with CheckM [@Parks2015], utilising a different set of SCMGs.
 See +@fig:fig3_binning_QC_checkm](source/figures/fig3_binning_QC_anvio.pdf ){#fig:fig3_binning_QC_anvio}

-Next, we assessed bin taxonomy and used successful taxonomic classification as an additional quality metric.
+Next, we assessed if we could specificity of bin taxonomy as an additional quality metric.
 Bins were processed with CAT [@VonMeijenfeldt2019] mode for bins: BAT.
-Since taxonomy is now determined for long bins rather than short scaffolds, classification is likely more specific since more ORFs can be taken into account in the classification process.
+Since taxonomy is now determined for long bins rather than short scaffolds, classification is likely more specific since more ORFs can be taken into account in the classification process when classifying bins.
 We compare the number of bins without classification for all host species and the three different binning methods.
 The manual method outperforms the two automated methods, creating fewer bins without taxonomy on practically all levels of taxonomy in all metagenome assemblies (+@fig:fig3_binning_QC_no_taxonomy).
 Nearly all bins are assigned a taxonomy in all samples at the order level.